Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Again, the `flag_buffer` is some arbitrary size.
 In order to solve this challenge, we have to leverage Remaindering.

-### Leveraging the Unsorted bin / cache
+### Leveraging the large bin / cache

 Memory managers handle splitting large memory blocks from the "top chunk" (the largest free block) to satisfy smaller allocation requests, creating a smaller "remainder" block that stays available in the heap.

+Instead of storing chunks with a fixed size, each of the large bins store chunks within a size range.
+Each large bin’s size range is designed to not overlap with either the chunk sizes of small bins or the ranges of other large bins.
+In other words, given a chunk’s size, there is exactly one small bin or large bin that this size corresponds to.

-This only happens if the Unsorted bin / cache is used instead of Tcache to allocated memory.
+This only happens if the large bin / cache is used instead of Tcache to allocated memory.
 For that we have to allocate a chunk of size greater than 1032 bytes, as Tcache only handles memory allocation upto 1032 bytes.

 Currently, the `ptmalloc` caching design is (in order of use):
 1. 64 singly-linked tcache bins for allocations of size 16 to 1032 (functionally "covers" fastbins and smallbins)